-- 1.1 takes into account the paramount principle, objectives and guiding principles in the National Law - 1.2 draws on available evidence, including regulatory approaches by health practitioner regulators in countries with comparable health systems
+- 1.1 takes into account the paramount principle, objectives and guiding principles in the National Law1 - 1.2 draws on available evidence, including regulatory approaches by health practitioner regulators in countries with comparable health systems

 The Board's proposal takes into account the National Scheme's paramount principle of protecting the public and maintaining public confidence in the safety of services provided by health practitioners.
-The preliminary consultation on the Guidelines on clinical records indicated strong support for retiring the guidelines as they were outdated and already addressed by the Board's other regulatory tools.
+The preliminary consultation on the Guidelines for clinical record keeping for chiropractors indicated strong support for retiring the guidelines as they were outdated and already addressed by the Board's other regulatory tools.